Shopdi-DuongVT/chart-releaser-private-action/README.md

 This creates an issue for those with a private repository, that's why the idea/strategy that this action takes is:
 1. Use the action on a private repository, which contains the charts.
-2. Upload chart packages and deploy the index.yaml to a separate, public repository, which does not contain the charts (otherwise it defeats the point of this action).
+2. Upload chart packages and deploy the index.yaml to a separate, public repository, which does not contain the charts' source code (otherwise it defeats the point of this action).

 ## Pre-requisites
-1. A private GitHub repository (public untested) that contains helm charts under a directory (e.g. `/charts`)
+1. A private GitHub repository (public untested) that contains helm charts source code under a directory (e.g. `/charts`)
-2. A public GitHub repository where the Helm Chart packages and `index.yaml` will be uploaded to
+2. A public GitHub repository where the Helm Chart packages and `index.yaml` will be uploaded/deployed to

 ## Usage